Short URL for this page:

 2 To halt the Federals, Lee planned to hold the front indicated by the dots and dashes, extending from the main defensive system, via Forts Gregg and Baldwin, to the Appomattox River and covering the old inner line west and southwest of Petersburg.

 Going back to his private quarters, Lee dressed quickly and prepared to leave the Turnbull house, which was directly in the line of the Federal advance.
 When he reappeared, he was in full uniform and had on his sword.19 Quickly he mounted his horse and rode down to the gate of Edge Hill and across the road, whence he had a good sweep of the country.
 He had not been there long, intent with orders for meeting the surprise, when a number of staff officers came up.
 Some of them were of Hill's entourage, and with them was Hill's dapple-gray horse.
 But the commander of the Third Corps was not astride the animal.
 Instead, Sergeant G. W. Tucker rode him — Tucker, who was p46 known throughout the army as Hill's daredevil courier, the man who had asked permission in the Wilderness campaign to go out to the skirmish line and kill a Federal cavalryman in order that he might get a horse to take the place of his own, which was dead.
 Tucker had no jest in him now: with heavy heart he told how Hill and himself had ridden on, after Colonel Venable had left them, and how they had encountered two Federals who had answered their call for "Surrender" with rifle shots.
 Hill had been hit and had toppled out of his saddle.
 Tucker had seen him on the ground, motionless, had caught his horse and had changed to it because the gray was fresher than his own mount.
 Lee listened intently.
 Grief showed itself in a sharp change of p47 expression.
 Tears came to his eyes: "He is at rest now," he murmured, "and we who are left are the ones who suffer."
 Then he turned to Tucker and directed him to go with Colonel Palmer, Hill's adjutant general, so that Mrs. Hill might know the facts.
-"Colonel," he said to Palmer, "break the news to her as gently as possible."20 To Major General Indicates a West Point graduate and gives his Class.Heth, Hill's senior division commander, Lee dispatched the grim announcement, with orders to report at once in person.
+"Colonel," he said to Palmer, "break the news to her as gently as possible."20 To Major General Indicates a West Point graduate, Class of 1847: a link to his biographical entry in Cullum's Register.Heth, Hill's senior division commander, Lee dispatched the grim announcement, with orders to report at once in person.
 As it happened, Heth was far down on the right, near Burgess's Mill, and found the enemy between him and the headquarters when he attempted to get to the Turnbull house.
 As he failed to appear, Lee put the Third Corps under Longstreet.21

 After the first irruption of the Federals there was a period of comparative calm west and southwest of Edge Hill.
 The tide of blue seemed, indeed, to be receding rather than advancing.
 It was probably at this time, though it is not certain, that Lee learned what had happened.
 Further fact, of course, sifted in with the hours.
 The Federals had started bombardment during the night, and at 4:45 had assaulted along nearly the whole of the line from the Appomattox River, on the Confederates' left, far around to the right on Hatcher's Run.
 The assaults had three aspects.
 On Gordon's lines, from the river to Fort Gregg, the enemy had gained the first line easily, but had there met with resistance of the most stubborn sort.
 At the very time that Lee was getting information of this, Gordon was counterattacking as vigorously as he had that day at Bloody Angle.22 On his front, though the Federal advance could of course be pressed till the rear line was overrun, there was no immediate danger.
 Southwest of Fort p48 Gregg, where the lines turned away toward Hatcher's Run, the assault had a second aspect.
 Thomas's and Lane's brigades of Wilcox's division, who occupied that part of the front, had simply been overwhelmed.
 Coming through at a little ravine below the Banks house, opposite the Federal Forts Fisher and Welch, at a point two miles southwest of the Confederate Fort Gregg,23 the van of the Federals had pushed due north to the Boydton plank road and beyond.
 These were the troops that had first been seen from Lee's headquarters.24 Two soldiers had actually gone half a mile farther to the Southside Railroad, where they had torn up a couple of rails.
 Most of Lane's and Thomas's men, and a few from Heth's division, falling back in front of the Federals and counterattacking more than once, had been ordered by General Wilcox toward Fort Gregg.25 Some of them had gone the opposite way, toward the right.
 The Federals had turned in that direction much more heavily than to the Confederate left centre and were sweeping down the Boydton plank road and along the works towards Hatcher's Run.
 Near that stream the assault took on its third aspect.
 The fog had hung heavily along the run and had prevented a frontal assault at 4:45.26 After 7 o'clock this fog had lifted and the Federals had gone forward.
 They first reached the line at a point about three miles southwest of the other break, and just to the east of Hatcher's Run at the first crossing of the Confederate lines over that stream.27 The Federals met with little resistance here28 and captured Davis's brigade and part of McComb's, both of Heth's division.
 The Confederates around Burgess's Mill, on the other side of Hatcher's Run, got away — Cooke's, Scales's, McGowan's, and a part of McRae's brigades.
 They marched northward to the Southside Railroad at Sutherland's Station, whither Anderson had gone and where Pickett had orders to join him.29 The Federals who had turned toward the Confederate right, after the break-through on Lane's front at the Banks house, soon met those who had marched into the Confederate works on Hatcher's Run.
 There was a halt as the lines p49 were re-formed.
 Then a large part of the combined forces turned back toward Petersburg.